jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 Here's the micrograd implementation.
 Note that because we've already implemented the transpose and matrix multiplication, we could just compute the result as `0.5 * x.T @ Q @ x` without implementing this function.
-However, let's do it anyway because it gives a simple example with the basic mechanics.
+But let's do it anyway because it gives a simple example with the basic mechanics.

 ```python
 def quadratic_form(Q, x: Array):